arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 Since Azure Pipelines works fine for us there is no reason why we would move over to GitHub Actions.

-## Event Grid
+## Arcus Event Grid is now more flexible and supports CloudEvents natively

-The GitHub [`Arcus.EventGrid`](https://github.com/arcus-azure/arcus.eventgrid) repository was already contained some 'basic' functionality to interact with Azure Event Grid resources.
+[Arcus Event Grid](https://github.com/arcus-azure/arcus.eventgrid) was the first area that we've invested in and already provided some basic functionality to interact with Azure Event Grid, both sending and receiving.
-Last year, we invested in both the sending- and receiving-side of Event Grid events.
-By 'sending', we mean that we can now publish RAW events (without schema; raw JSON string) both as a single event and as a set of events using the `EventGridPublisher` as a starting point.
-With this new functionality, publishing events becomes super simple without worrying about predefining the schema in a class.

-The 'receiving' since also got an update.
-We now fully support 'CloudEvent' events using the official .NET SDK.
-This means that the Arcus.EventGrid library can work with Azure Event Grid that is configured with Event Grid events or CloudEvent events.
+In 2019 we've improved it a bit so that:

+- You can send **raw payloads** (without schema, just a raw JSON string)
+- You can now **send single or collection of events at once**
+- Use the **official Azure event type from the Azure SDK**
+- Receive events in **CloudEvents** format, based on the official CloudEvents SDK

+This means that you are no longer locked-in to Azure Event Grid's schema and can use whatever you want!

-## Security
+## Arcus Security is now improved

-The updates in the GitHub [`Arcus.Security`](https://github.com/arcus-azure/arcus.security) repository are most of all internal restructure-work and improvements for future upcoming features, such as: how the security provider implementations are initialized, configured, how we replace configuration tokens with secrets...
-Nonetheless, some interesting things happened internally to improve usability and stability.
+[Arcus Security](https://github.com/arcus-azure/arcus.security)'s focus in 2019 was mainly internal restructuring and improvements for future upcoming features.

+As part of that effort we have:

+- New ways to authenticate with Key Vault - Certificate-based authentication & raw connection string support for Managed Identity
-Client-throttling, for instance, has been added to accompany HTTP `TooManyRequests` errors returned from Azure KeyVault.
+- Introduced resiliency to correctly handle HTTP `TooManyRequests` errors returned from Azure Key Vault

-How we authenticate with KeyVault has also received an update.
-We've added certificate-based authentication and Azure Active-Directory for Managed Identity authentication with a raw connection string support.
+- Integrated with .NET Core's `IConfigurationBuilder` as a configuration provider
+- Introduced in-memory caching of secrets to avoid hitting service limitations
+- Improved our internal testing
+- Exposed secret version
+- Improved usability

 ## Web API